top of page

 Installing Starlink on a moving vessel is a little different than setting it up in a backyard, with proper mounting and power management making all the difference.

-We used the OEM wedge mount for the High Performance dish and installed it on the roof towards the front of the boat.
+For both the Starlink Mini and High Performance dish we used the OEM wedge mount, and installed it on the roof towards the front of the boat.
 We've had no issues with obstructions there, although you can tell where the mast is.

 Blue hemisphere sky view with compass directions.
 Red zones indicate obstructions; clear areas are blue.
 Legend: no data grey, clear blue.